KevinHinz/streamline-delta-arduino/README.md

 # streamline-delta-arduino
-working repo for the WASP reconfiguration
+Working repo to reconfigure the WASP delta printer using arduino to control the steppers.
+This methodology is required to circumnavigate the proprietory software coming with the installed WASP motherboard.

 ____________________________________________________